-Finally, we showcase the effectiveness of the proposed \textit{novelty based sampling} mechanism.
-For this, we compare it against other querying mechanisms popular in the literature \cite{prefrl1, prefrl2}.
-These methods require a predefined budget on the number of trajectories to be shown to the evaluator.
-We compare against two schedules: (1) \textit{Uniform schedule:} fixed number of trajectories shown for feedback after each round and (2) \textit{Decreasing schedule:} number of trajectories shown decrease in proportion to $\frac{1}{t}$ each round.
-For each schedule, we test the following strategies for sampling the subset of trajectories to be shown to the evaluator: (a) \textit{Random sampling:} sample a random subset of trajectories and (b) \textit{Entropy sampling:} Trajectories are sampled in descending order of average entropy $\mathcal{H}(p^{safe}_{\theta}(s_t, a_t))$ of the estimator.
-From Figure \ref{fig:novelty_ablation}, we can see that entropy based sampling outperforms random sampling, and a decreasing schedule outperforms a uniform schedule.
-However, all the methods fall short of the proposed \textit{novelty based sampling} mechanism.
+Next, we demonstrate the effectiveness of the proposed \textit{novelty-based sampling} mechanism by comparing it with other popular querying methods from the literature \cite{prefrl1, prefrl2}.
+These methods require a predefined budget for the number of trajectories presented to the evaluator.
+We evaluate two schedules: (1) \textit{Uniform schedule}, where a fixed number of trajectories is shown for feedback after each round, and (2) \textit{Decreasing schedule}, where the number of trajectories decreases in proportion to $\frac{1}{t}$ each round.
+For each schedule, we test the following strategies for sampling the subset of trajectories to be presented to the evaluator: (a) \textit{Random sampling}, which selects a random subset of trajectories, and (b) \textit{Entropy sampling}, where trajectories are sampled in descending order of the average entropy $\mathcal{H}(p^{safe}_{\theta}(s_t, a_t))$ of the estimator.
+As shown in Figure \ref{fig:novelty_ablation}, entropy based sampling outperforms random sampling, and a decreasing schedule outperforms a uniform schedule.
+However, all the methods fall short compared the proposed \textit{novelty based sampling} mechanism.